Moody Kids: How to Respond to Pouting, Whining and Sulking

 When kids or even teens walk around the house in a huff in order to get their way, that means someone—probably one or both parents—is still reacting to it.
-But know this: if you start blaming, accusing or trying to reason with your child about this type of behavior, you’re just feeding the tiger—you’re simply giving it more meat.
-The behavior will continue if you continue to get sucked in by it.
+But know this: if you start blaming, accusing, or trying to reason with your child about this type of behavior, you’re just feeding the tiger—you’re simply giving it more meat.
+The behavior will continue as long as you continue to react to it.

 Make Your Home a Safe Place to Express Different Views